Comedies are my pride and joy, I find humour in many things, and movies are definitely no exception.

-The Ring makes it as a bonus because I actually found myself laughing out loud to this film.
+The Ring makes it here as a bonus because I actually found myself laughing out loud at this film.
 Why?
 I do not know.
 And that is why I bring it along on this list.
-And no, I was not under the influence of any mind altering substance.
+And no, I was not under the influence of any mind-altering substance.
 I just found the film funny.
 Really, really stupid funny.

 Thank you for reading.
 Disagree with any?
 That’s fine, tell me below!